Curiosity allegedly killed the cat.

-“As a software programmer I learn a lot from working with the other members of the team, studying the code, especially the smart techniques and solutions employed, and discussing future enhancements and expansions to the feature set.”
+“As a software programmer, I learn a lot from working with the other members of the team, studying the code, especially the smart techniques and solutions employed, and discussing future enhancements and expansions to the feature set.”

 And, of course, there’s the love for the classics and open-source projects.
-“I was attracted to the idea behind the project, supporting beloved classic games on modern platforms, even platforms that they were not originally designed for, like mobile phones, tablets and consoles, while also providing fixes and quality of life improvements to the original experience.”
+“I was attracted to the idea behind the project, supporting beloved classic games on modern platforms, even platforms that they were not originally designed for, like mobile phones, tablets, and consoles, while also providing fixes and quality of life improvements to the original experience.”

 Thierry Crozat was a Mac user who wanted to play classic games on new Macintosh computers.

 “I am a long-time Mac user, as I have been using those, and playing on those, since the late 80s.
 During that period Apple made several big transitions, both with their hardware and with their operating system.
 While they initially provided backward compatibility with some emulation those were eventually phased out.
-In particular when I bought my first Intel Mac in 2006 I found that I could no longer run old Mac OS 9 applications.
-Amongst those was one of my favorite game: Les Chevaliers de Baphomet.
+In particular, when I bought my first Intel Mac in 2006 I found that I could no longer run old Mac OS 9 applications.
+Amongst those was one of my favorite games: Les Chevaliers de Baphomet.
 And that was the reason I eventually got involved with the ScummVM project.”

 That’s when he decided to single-handedly make it happen.

 “While at that point I had been using ScummVM for a few years, I had not realized that one of the games it supported, Broken Sword, was the same game I knew as Les Chevaliers de Baphomet.
 I only found out when I started to actively search for a way to run this game on my new Intel Mac.
-And at that point I also found out that it only supported the DOS version of the game.
+And at that point, I also found out that it only supported the DOS version of the game.
 Since I could not find any other way that worked to play the game, and since I knew a bit of software development, I decided to have a stab at adding support for my Mac version of the game.
 This turned out to be quite easy, and a few weeks later I provided a patch to the ScummVM team to add support for that version.
 When that was accepted in November 2006, they also asked me if I wanted to join the team, and I did.”